Updated: Dec 14, 2022

 If you feel you are being discriminated against at work, maybe you are.
 Employment discrimination and harassment are VERY common in Los Angeles.
-After all, this is the place where the #metoo movement started and the reality of employment discrimination was unveiled in the months after.
+After all, this is the place where the #MeToo Movement started and the reality of employment discrimination was unveiled in the months after.

-How to spot discrimination in the workplace:
+How to Spot Discrimination in the Workplace?

 These are the most common signs of discrimination we've noticed in Los Angeles.

-Unequal pay: If a female employee is being paid less than her male counterpart despite of having the same experience and seniority, this represents a type of workplace discrimination
+Unequal pay: If a female employee is being paid less than her male counterpart despite having the same experience and seniority, this represents a type of workplace discrimination

 Assumptions regarding an employee’s abilities: Assuming an employee’s abilities can be another sign of workplace discrimination and harassment.
 For example, if your employer assumes you will underperform a job activity because of your age is illegal and should be reported immediately.

-Retaliation: If your employer retaliates because the employee is engaging in a protected activity is prohibited by law.
+Retaliation: If your employer retaliates because the employee is engaging in a protected activity that is prohibited by law.